 Whole life insurance, on the other hand, is a type of permanent life insurance, meaning policyholders are guaranteed a death benefit.
 Some policies even offer a cash value.
-Whole life insurance is usually more expensive than term life insurance, sometimes by thousands of dollars per year.
+Whole life insurance is more expensive than term life insurance, when comparing policies with the same coverage amount.

-If you’re looking for more information, we’ve covered the differences between whole and term life insurance here, in more detail.
+If you’re looking for more information, we’ve covered the differences between whole life insurance and term life insurance, in more detail.

-Choosing the Best Life Insurance for First-time Home Buyers
+Choosing the Right Life Insurance for First-time Home Buyers

-With Bestow, you can apply for term life insurance that matches the amount of your mortgage — and can cost less than $1/day!
-Applying for a policy takes less time than it does to sign your closing papers, too.
-Oh yeah!
+With Bestow, you can apply for a term life insurance policy that matches the amount of your mortgage – and for some, this coverage can cost less than $1/day.

 Bestow’s application is simple and will take only a few minutes of your time (much less stressful than signing closing documents).
 Upon approval, you can purchase up to $1.5 million in coverage.